Romkabouter/ESP32-Rhasspy-Satellite/README.md

 If you change code and OTA does not work anymore for some reason, you can always start over by doing the "get started" part except for the first bullit

+## Change led colors without coding

+The Matrix Voice Audio Server is subscribed to the topic SITEID/everloop, where SITEID is the name you have given the device.
+When publishing to this topic, the everloop colors and brightness can be altered without coding, setting it to retained will update the settins as soon as the device is connected.
+The message can contain 4 keys:
+ - brightness: integer value between 0 and 100 (%)
+ - idle: array of 4 codes: [red,green,blue,white], ranging 0-255
+ - hotword: array of 4 codes: [red,green,blue,white], ranging 0-255
+ - update: array of 4 codes: [red,green,blue,white], ranging 0-255
+ - disconnect: array of 4 codes: [red,green,blue,white], ranging 0-255

+Example: {"brightness":20,"idle":[240,210,17,0],"hotword":[173,17,240,0],"update":[0,255,255,0]}

 ## No OTA Version

 Will be removed

 ## Known issues
 - Uploading a sketch sometimes fails or an error is thrown when the uploading is done.
 If you get the error, check if your new sketch has been implemented or start over.
 - Not an issue, but a technical point: This code posts 2 messages as audioframes, this is techncally not needed but then you have to change the framerate in Snips to 512.
-I chose not to want that, because this code will then run with default Snips installation
+I chose not to do that, because this code will then run with default Snips installation